-Contextual Rrisk scope
+Contextual Risk Scope

 This section describes the contextual risk scope of a Recommender System.
 Similarly to the description of the privacy scope, the contextual scope is also a three-dimensional representation that characterizes RSs (Figure 32).
 The three axes of the contextual risk scope are mutually independent.
 The first axis is the similarity axis, which is denoted by R(S), and is defined as the extent of the similarity between the user and the user group into which the user is placed.
 The second axis, denoted by R(C), is the axis of intention and is described as the extent of the awareness of the user’s intention by the system.
 This axis is conceptual in the sense that the evaluation provided by the RS based on this metric is highly relies on experimentation results.
 The third and last axis, denoted by R(T), is the axis of duration, which measures how long the contextual data will be stored by the system.